UNINETTSigma2/documentation/training/material/2023-autumn-onboarding/q_and_a_day1.md

 29. Why is rsync recommended over scp?
      - it is faster and safer. faster because it only copies file changes and does not copy files which haven't changed. safer because you can ask it to not overwrite existing files on the target machine.
      - great, thanks!
-        - it was also suprising for me to find out that when transferring very many very tiny files, rsync was orders of magnitude faster. when trasferring few files it does not matter which of the two.
+        - it was also surprising for me to find out that when transferring very many very tiny files, rsync was orders of magnitude faster. when trasferring few files it does not matter which of the two.
         - Thanks for clarification. useful info
      - another benefit: if a connection is interrupted, rsync is designed to be able to pick up where it left off.

-30. Why is rsync recomended over programs like filezilla?
+30. Why is rsync recommended over programs like filezilla?
       - see the answer to the question above, it is recommended, however users can choose there preferred tool
       - Only transferring what has changed makes rsync deploys an order of magnitude faster, being said that I don't have experience with filezilla :) (DP)